stalyatech/upython-docs/stalya/tutorial/assembler.rst

 This code uses a few new concepts:

-  - ``stm`` is a module which provides a set of constants for easy access to the registers of the stalya's microcontroller.
+  - ``stm`` is a module which provides a set of constants for easy access to the registers of the simpleRTK's microcontroller.
 Try running ``import stm`` and then ``help(stm)`` at the REPL.
 It will give you a list of all the available constants.

   - ``stm.GPIOA`` is the address in memory of the GPIOA peripheral.
-    On the stalya, the red LED is on port A, pin PA13.
+    On the simpleRTK, the red LED is on port A, pin PA13.

   - ``movwt`` moves a 32-bit number into a register.
 It is a convenience function that turns into 2 thumb instructions: ``movw`` followed by ``movt``.